 The application shall be accompanied by a resume, and may be supported by letters of support, recommendations and other materials demonstrating expertise and knowledge applicable to the TAG position.
-If the position is representing an organized stakeholder group, an approval/support letter from the organized stakeholder group is required.
+If the position is representing an organized stakeholder group, an approval/support letter from the organized stakeholder group is desirable.

 The Council will consider applications and make selections based on qualifications applicable to the specific TAG vacancy.
-All decisions by the Council regarding appointments to TAG are final and are not subject to appeal, unless such appeal is brought by a motion from a Council member.
+All decisions by the Council regarding appointments to TAGs are final and are not subject to appeal unless such appeal is brought by a motion from a Council member.
 One person cannot hold more than one TAG position and one alternate TAG position.
-When there are no volunteers for a specific representation following a 30-day advertisement of an available TAG position, the ??? may appoint persons to two TAGs.
+When there are no volunteers for a specific representation following a 30-day advertisement of an available TAG position, the ??? may appoint persons to two TAGs and one alternate TAG position.